launchdarkly-labs/project-migrator-script/README.md

 deno run --allow-env --allow-read --allow-net --allow-write migrate.ts -p <SOURCE PROJECT KEY> -k <DESTINATION LD API KEY> -d <DESTINATION PROJECT KEY>

 ```

+**Important note** The script assumes the target project does not yet exist.
+It's strongly recommended you don't manually create the target project before executing the `migrate.ts` script.
+If you are using the script to merge contents of two existing projects, you need to make sure both projects have the same environment structure before executing the script.

+### Resources migrated by the script
+* Environments
+* Flags
+  * Flag variations
+  * Flag individual targets
+  * Flag attribute-based targeting rules
+* Standard User Segments (no Big Segments)

 ### Pointing to a different instance